j-k-quinn/FYP/README.md

 # Prerequisites

-## Theory
-Some basic notions of Docker and ROS would be really helpful to get you started.
-You will learn more about those tools during the class, but you should try to get a basic understanding of the following notions before continuing:
-- Linux
-  - Environment variables

-- Docker
-  - Container
-  - Image
-  - Volumes
-  - `docker build`, `docker run`, `docker exec` commands

-- ROS
-  - Workspace
-  - Package
-  - Node
-  - Topic
-  - `roscore`, `roslaunch`, `rosrun`

 ## Software
 From a technical standpoint, you need to install the following on your (Linux) computer: [docker](https://docs.docker.com/engine/install/), [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-You also need to [know your IP](https://opensource.com/article/18/5/how-find-ip-address-linux).

 Here is a short installation example on Ubuntu: